Sand wave: Tidal sand wave

 In case of a tidal sand wave, also named tidal dune, it is a large, ridge-like bathymetric feature (bedform) that is created by the interaction of oscillatory tidal currents with noncohesive, granular sediment, e.g., silt, sand, and gravel.
 They can be as much as 1-25 m high and have wavelengths of 25-1000 m.
 Tidal sand waves occur as sets of long-crested parallel ridges typified by low to mild slopes that are between one and ten degrees.
 They also typically have smaller ridge-like bedforms, either dunes or megaripples, resting upon and actively migrating across it slopes.
 The imbalance in the flow of opposing tidal currents is reflected in the degree of asymmetry of the sand wave.
 When the opposing tidal currents are balanced, a tidal sand wave will be symmetrical and very slowly, if at all, migrate across the bottom.
 With increasing imbalance of the opposing tidal currents, a tidal sand wave will migrate at increasing rates across the bottom and exhibit increasing asymmetry in form.
 In addition, its migration rate will change with spring/neap tidal cycles.

 This type of sand waves are restricted in occurrence to tidal environments.
 Such tidally influence environments are found associated with estuarine and shoal areas typified by complexes of banks and channels; restricted shelf seas; shallow-marine platforms; and, rarely, open continental shelves.
 Some of the sand waves reported from open oceanic shelves either might have been constructed by other, nontidal currents or are relict, inactive landforms due to cessation of tidal processes after their formation.
 They occur in shallow seas more or less restricted by land masses, notably the North Sea and the Celtic Sea in northwest Europe.
-Other areas of restricted shelf with sand waves are the Inland Sea, Japan, the White Sea, the Taiwan and Malacca Straits, the Gulf of San Matias in the South Atlantic, Long Island Sound, the Cape Cod area, and the Gulf of St. Lawrence.
+Other areas of restricted shelf with sand waves are the Inland Sea (near Japan), the White Sea (Russia), the Taiwan Strait and Strait of Malacca, the San Matías Gulf (in the South Atlantic), Long Island Sound, the Cape Cod area, and the Gulf of St. Lawrence.